Litttlefish/wasapi_relink/readme.md

 1. Hooks `IMMDevice::Activate` and creates **two** `IAudioClient3` instances.

-2. **Instance A (The "Decoy"):** Is initialized in a regular Shared mode that the application expects.
+2. **Instance A (Transparent):** Is initialized in a regular Shared mode that the application expects.

-3. **Instance B (The "Hooker"):** Is initialized in `IAudioClient3`'s __low-latency mode__.
+3. **Instance B (Hooker):** Is initialized in `IAudioClient3`'s __low-latency mode__.
 This is the key: it [**triggers a special Windows behavior**](https://learn.microsoft.com/en-us/windows-hardware/drivers/audio/low-latency-audio#faq) that forces the actual hardware audio engine buffer to align with this low-latency request (e.g. 2ms).

 4. **Prefill Deception:** `wasapi_relink` then intercepts the application's silent prefill process, **deceiving it** into filling a much smaller buffer that matches the new hardware buffer size.

 **Result:** At this point, the buffer requested in standard shared mode effectively acts as an intermediate buffer layer.
-In the worst-case scenario, latency is doubled (the sum of the pre-filled buffer and the device buffer).
-In the best-case scenario, it matches the latency of the standard mode.
+- **Worst-case:** Latency is doubled comparing to normal mode (the sum of the pre-filled buffer and the device buffer).
+- **Best-case:** Latency is identical to the normal mode.

 ## 🔧How to Use (Injection)
 This library **does not** include its own DLL injector.
 You must use an external tool or [stub generator](https://github.com/namazso/dll-proxy-generator).